rmulder/portf/webCrawler/README.md

 # Web Crawler

 ## Description
-Implementing a web crawler to make it easier to find jobs/internships on companie's websites.
+Implementing a web crawler to make it easier to find jobs/internships on companies websites.